Dallas County Master Wellness Volunteer Program

 The next MWV training class for potential Dallas and Collin County Master Wellness Volunteers will be held in early 2023.
 Previous health or wellness training is not required, but an interest in living healthfully and helping others do the same is!
 Visit https://agrilife.org/mwv/ for more information on the program.

 You can give back to the community while you learn how to improve your own health!
 Volunteers receive 40 hours of education related to wellness, nutrition, childhood health, food safety, healthy food preparation, public speaking and much more.
-Trainings are a mix of in-person instruction and online training.
-Cost of materials is $75 and due at beginning of first session.
-No refunds will be provided after the beginning of the class.
+Trainings are a mix of group instruction and online learning.

-The training is led by Brittany Martin, County Extension Agent – Dallas County.
 Research-based information in the areas of health and wellness is provided.
 In return, volunteers are asked to give 40 hours of volunteer service to their community through Texas A&M AgriLife Extension Service.
-Following this first year, volunteers are asked to give 15 hours each year to maintain their certification.
+Following this first year, volunteers are asked to give 10 hours each year to maintain their certification.